tulane-cmps6610/problemset-02-template/README.md

 ## About Markdown

-We use Markdown extensively in these recitations.
 Markdown is a great way to easily add formatting to simple text documents.

 Here is a [cheatsheet] for markdown syntax.